K-Beauty: Product vs. Method

 *Commit to a skincare routine, whether that includes 3 products or a dozen products.
 Just like with any routine the longer you stick with it, the easier it will become and you'll see results over time.

-Most importantly be kind to your skin because all you'll ever have.
+Most importantly be kind to your skin because it's all you'll ever have.
 Good Luck!

 What are some of your favorite skincare products?
 Have you struggled with finding products that worked for you?